Bean: A tool for Music Therapists: An Assistive Musical Technology for use in Music Therapy

 Abstract

-This thesis outlines the design and development process of an assistive musical technology: Bean, which was designed for use in a music therapy setting.
-This instrument is tangible in nature.
-An initial ergonomic design, guided by the principals of Inclusive Design, was created.
-Interaction with Bean is tangible with enactive traits.
-A modular structure, facilitated by rapid prototyping techniques such as laser cutting and microprocessor technologies such as Arduino, helped provide a flexible prototype for usability testing.
-A participatory, user centered evaluation of the prototype was carried out to primarily assess if Bean was simple and intuitive to use, and if it was relevant for use as a tool in a music therapy setting.
-Other aspects of the design were also assessed.
-A certified music therapist, several groups of clients with a variety of complex needs, family and staff members participated in the evaluation.
-Three test sessions were carried out over two days, with a total of 22 participants (13, 7 and 2 clients respectively).
-This evaluation resulted in the suggestion that Bean is in fact a relevant addition to the music therapist’s tool kit.
-The majority of participants found Bean simple and intuitive to use, though with the caveat that Bean lacked some flexibility in use for those with complex physical needs.
-There was also a consensus that Bean was fun, and enjoyable in use.
+This thesis describes the design and development of Bean, a hands-on musical instrument for use in music therapy.
+Bean is a physical object you can hold and manipulate; interaction is movement-based, where actions produce immediate sound feedback (an enactive approach).
+The initial design was ergonomic and followed Inclusive Design principles to accommodate a wide range of abilities.
+A modular build and rapid prototyping with laser-cut parts and an Arduino microcontroller produced a flexible prototype for usability testing.
+A participatory, user-centered evaluation examined whether Bean was simple and intuitive to use and whether it was relevant as a music therapy tool; other design aspects were also assessed.
+A certified music therapist, several groups of clients with complex needs, and family and staff members took part.
+Three test sessions were conducted over two days with 22 participants in total (13, 7, and 2 clients).
+Findings suggest that Bean is a relevant addition to a music therapist’s toolkit.
+Most participants found it simple and intuitive, though it lacked some flexibility for people with complex physical needs.
+Participants also agreed that Bean was fun and enjoyable to use.

 Keywords